-A special program culminating in a fifth year certificate is offered by the College of Education and Social Services for students who wish to work beyond the bachelor's degree.
+A special program culminating in a fifth year certificate is offered by the College of Education and Social Services for students seeking work beyond the bachelor's degree.
 It is especially designed to meet the needs of teachers who are developing new teaching fields, advanced students who are meeting requirements for state certification, and experienced teachers who desire flexibility in choice of courses at both graduate and undergraduate levels.
 Information about the certificate program may be obtained by contacting the Dean of the College of Education and Social Services.

-Persons enrolled in the fifth year certificate program transferring to Master of Education programs are subject to the restrictions on validation of credit outlined on page 25.
+Persons enrolled in the fifth year certificate program transferring to Master of Education programs are subject to Graduate College policies on validation of credit outlined on page 26.